getbubblenow/bubble/docs/dev_vagrant.md

 variable to some free port where the Bubble API can listen.
 Otherwise, it defaults to 8090.

 ## Local Launcher and SSL Certificates
 Do you want to use this setup as a local launcher to start new Bubbles?
-If so, define the `LETSENCRYPT_EMAIL` environment variable to an email address that will be registered with [LetsEncrypt](https://letsencrypt.org/) when your Bubbles need to install SSL certificates.
+If so, set the `LETSENCRYPT_EMAIL` environment variable to an email address that will be registered with [LetsEncrypt](https://letsencrypt.org/) when your Bubbles need to install SSL certificates.